 Already, the depth has made a difference in games with Brookdale wearing teams out and wining games in the second half.

 “We’ve been fortunate because of the depth of our young freshmen,” Cisek said.

 First off the bench is Howell High School graduate Aaron Trimble, who is a scorer.
 He’s adjusting to college ball and getting better with each game.
 His Rebels’ teammate from last year, Will Kocsis, helps out up front.
 He’s 6 feet 5 inches tall.

 Kerry Kirkwood (Neptune) is the backup point guard, and he has the speed and ball handling the position requires.

-Another impact freshman is Old Bridge High School graduate Dante Whipple, whom Cisek described as a raw talent.
+Another impact freshman is Old Bridge High School graduate Dante Whipple, who Cisek described as a raw talent.

 As Cisek knows, the Jersey Blues have a lot of basketball to play before then.

-“There’s a lot of parity [in Region 19] this year,” Cisek said.
+“There’s a lot of parody [in Region 19] this year,” Cisek said.
 “You have to win at home and beat the teams you should on the road.”

 The Jersey Blues have a decided edge playing at the Collins Arena, where they’ve been close to unbeatable.
 Brookdale opens 2016 at home Jan.
-9 against Sussex County Community College at 2 p.m., and Union County College visits Jan.
-16 at noon.
+9 against Sussex County Community College at 2 p.m.
+Union County College visits Jan.
+16 at 12 p.m.